objects-to-data-group/Sub-scripts/README.md

 An echo-line prints an explanation-line to lable the retrieved data.

 The results are printed beneath the explanation-line by pasting the two previously created text-files.

+Developments needed:

+Instead of the total number of ALL news-items it should rule out blogs, since those form a very specific type of news-item that only came into excistence over the last few decades.
+They do not form part of the actual newspaper.
+Or do they?
+Somebody willing to find out?